ahmkhn/map-dashboard/README.md

 A front-end web application that allows you to visualize geographical data including the highlighting of three United States' states; Arizona, Colorado, Maine.
 Built with JavaScript, React.js, CSS, HTML
-Built as a micro-internship project for Open Avenues, collaborating with a Software Engineer from Rhombus Power Inc. as a mentor and two other software engineers as co-workers.
+Built as a micro-internship project for Open Avenues, collaborating with a Software Engineer from Rhombus Power Inc. as a mentor and two other software engineers as co-workers. \n
 Starting the web app:
 ![image](https://github.com/ahmkhn/map-dashboard/assets/104601942/bf6cad37-fab7-434b-a305-664f35f9b30e)